ForgeApps/anaconda/README.markdown

     The magic method is asset_url which will return a signed S3 URL if the file is stored with an ACL of `private` and will return a non-signed URL if the file is stored with public access.

 ## Changelog
+* 0.9.8
+  * Add `base_key` option
+  * Change the way we identify hidden elements to work when we're using this in a nested form.

 * 0.9.7
   * Add percent sign to progress-percent div

 * 0.9.6
   * Fix `auto_upload` and `auto_submit` options.